Delamox/pixelwashgui/README.md

 ## Installation:

 1) Download and install: https://www.python.org/downloads/ if you haven't already, make sure to tick the 'add to PATH' option in the installer.
-2) Download satyarth's pixelsorter: `pip install pixelsorter` in cmd.
+2) Install satyarth's pixelsorter: `pip install pixelsorter` in cmd.
 3) Download lastest .exe from https://github.com/Delamox/pixelwashgui/releases.

 ## Usage: